wfailla/un-orchestrator/README_COMPILE.md

 	; Alternatively, a copy of JSON Spirit is provided in [un-orchestrator]/contrib/json-spirit.zip

 	$ git clone https://github.com/sirikata/json-spirit

-	; Now you have to enter in the new folder and follow the install ; instructions that are contained there

 	$ cd json-spirit/

+	; Now install the above library according to the description provided ; in the cloned folder

 ## Getting the code